PainChek (ASX:PCK): Investors dreamed 2025 would be the year it finally enters the US market, and their dreams are becoming a reality!

 In Australia, a 2019 decision by the then Morrison government to invest $5m in a clinical trial using PainChek sent shares surging.
 By June 2021, the company hit its milestone of 127,000 licensed Residential Aged Care beds in Australia utilising its technology.
 This means that it achieved 60% market penetration in Australia in just a few short years.
 CE Mark and TGA clearance was achieved in 2021.

-As of June 30, 2024, the company had conducted over 6m pain assessments and had 90,000 licenses, equating to over 1,600 aged care facilities.
-However, this has not translated into the revenue that investors arguably would’ve expected off these figures – under $3m in FY24.
-Moreover, the Annual Recurring Revenue of existing contracts in its markets are only $4.6m according to the company’s annual report.
+By the middle of 2025, the company had conducted over 12m pain assessments and had 110,000 licenses, equating to over 1,900 aged care facilities – with these 3 figures having grown by 6m, 20,000 and 300 respectively in the prior 12 months.
+However, this has not translated into the revenue that investors arguably would’ve expected from these figures – $3.5m in customer receipts FY25.

 Now eyeing off the US

-The company just might realise the anticipated revenue potential if it can enter the USA.
+We long anticipated that the company just might realise the anticipated revenue potential if it can enter the USA.
 There are 2m residential care beds there.
-Having previously passed on the chance to do a clinical trial there (on 105 patients), it did a trial and having completed it successfully, anticipated finalising an FDA submission in November 2024.
+Having previously passed on the chance to do a clinical trial there (on 105 patients), PainChek did a trial and having completed it successfully, anticipated finalising an FDA submission in November 2024.
 FDA applications typically take 150 days.
 So ideally, it would’ve been done in the first half of 2025.

 In April 2025, PainChek advised investors it was required to give ‘additional information for clarification’.
 Such a meeting was held.
 Two further meetings were held in May and June.
 Despite the company saying it was,’ A positive two-way conversation providing feedback and clarity for both parties’, it was,’ compiling additional information collected from the completed clinical study that addresses the FDA feedback and aligns with the agreed actions concluded during the meeting’.